binguimath/binguimath.github.io/Course_2023_Analysis.md

 - [Qiuzhen Lectures on Analysis](Files/2023_Analysis.pdf) (in progress)
 > Please let me know if you find any typos or mistakes.
 This will help me improve the notes!

 I will cover Chapter 1 very quickly (or even skip this chapter) in class.
-Therefore, I recommend that you skim through Chapter 1 before the first class to make sure you know these topics: unions and intersections of families of sets, functions, partial and total orders, equivalence relations, cardinality, countable sets, the real line is uncountable, etc.
+Therefore, I recommend that you skim through Chapter 1 before the first class to make sure you know these topics: unions and intersections of families of sets, functions, partial and total orders, equivalence relations, cardinality, countable sets, NxN and Q are countable, R is uncountable, etc..

 ## Chinese lecture notes taken in the former semesters